MOLECULAR. CHEMICAL. PHYSICAL.

 Biochemistry is the study of all living systems at the molecular level.
 It looks at the chemical and physical basis of life and how these living systems interact with their environments.

-The Biochemistry program will help you develop a strong background in the basic sciences and extensive laboratory skills.
-Thereby, the biochemistry program provides background for a diverse range of careers in the life sciences, including professional programs such as medicine and veterinary medicine.
+Biochemistry will help you develop a strong background in the basic sciences and extensive laboratory skills.
+Thereby, it provides background for a diverse range of careers in the life sciences, including professional programs such as medicine and veterinary medicine.

 Dr. Trushar Patel